Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 ## Part 3: Evaluate a model

-In this section, we'll a trained model to generate predictions on a held out test set of real images and measure its performance using well-known performance metrics like [mAP](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_precision_2d.MeanAveragePrecisionAverageOverIOU) and [mAR](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_recall_2d.MeanAverageRecallAverageOverIOU).
-We have prepared another kubeflow [pipeline](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/evaluate_the_model.yaml) for this.
+In this section, we'll use a trained model to generate predictions on the test split of UnityGroceries-RealWorld dataset and measure its performance using well-known performance metrics like [mAP](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_precision_2d.MeanAveragePrecisionAverageOverIOU) and [mAR](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_recall_2d.MeanAverageRecallAverageOverIOU).
+We have prepared another Kubeflow [pipeline](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/evaluate_the_model.yaml) for this.

 Simply import the [pre-compiled pipeline](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/evaluate_the_model.yaml) into your kubeflow cluster.
 The figure below shows how to do this using the web UI.
 You can optionally use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool)